 Can I do that?

-The funny thing is that where I work in Burundi, every day is quite similar to Jesus’ testimony.
+Where I serve in Burundi, in Central Africa, every day is quite similar to Jesus’ testimony.

 The poor hear and see the good news that God is near—offering life, both eternal and abundant, offering forgiveness, offering adoption into His family.